 Cantor: David M. Barash

-CEEW, the Reform synagogue in Waukesha County, is growing, vibrant and egalitarian, welcoming Jewish and interfaith families, providing a Kindergarten-Confirmation school and programs for all ages.
+CEEW, the Reform synagogue in Waukesha County, is growing, vibrant and egalitarian, welcoming Jewish and interfaith families, providing a K-Confirmation education and programs for all ages, beginning with preschool.
 We are dedicated to the spiritual, educational and social needs of our diverse membership in a warm environment.
 We blend a liberal interpretation of Judaism with tradition, resulting in a fulfilling connection to Jewish life and spirituality.
 Our intimate size allows clergy and congregants to know each other personally.

 Spiritual Leader: Cantor Deborah Martin, SpiritualLeader@WaukeshaTemple.org

 As the largest congregation in Wisconsin, we provide programs, services, and pastoral care to meet the variety of needs of our congregants.
 We blend a liberal interpretation of Judaism with tradition, resulting in a rich and fulfilling connection to Jewish life and spirituality.

 Our Early Childhood program provides monthly opportunities for our young families, and our religious and Hebrew school offers hands-on Jewish education for students in K4-12th grade.
 We offer family programming, adult education classes, social and community building activities as well as many other engaging opportunities.